| Technical Information (MGB 9)

 using Weber, DeLorto or Mikuni carburetors, place them on one side and use the

 original SU carburetors until the piston rings have seated.
 NOTE: DO NOT RUN RICH MIXTURES.
+Oil Consumption

 Oil consumption can vary under different